FSO-Salary

 We must then compare our two options and choose the greater of the two: (1) go up two steps or (2) 6%.

-The two Step increase is greater, promoting Sarah to FP-4/Step 7.
+The two-Step increase is greater, promoting Sarah to FP-4/Step 4.

 Takeaway 5: You are considered for promotion once a year.

-Takeaway 6: If promoted to a new grade, the step you are assigned will correlate with your former step salary, not the step number.
+Takeaway 6: If promoted to a new grade, the step you are assigned will be based on your former step salary, not the step number.

 In the following three chapters, we will discuss the three most common allowances affecting all FSOs.